lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 As explained in the [Scripted Groovy Connector (Toolkit) > Deployment Requirements](#developing-scripted-connectors-groovy-connection-requirements) chapter, in the Step 3 of this process, under the "configurationProperties" key, you will need to provide a "scriptRoots" entry and valid references to the scripts that you plan to employ in your connector.

-##### <a id="developing-scripted-connectors-groovy-connection-rest-provisioner" name="developing-scripted-connectors-groovy-connection-rest-provisioner"></a>Scripted Connectors > Registering Connection > IDM's REST > Use a Provisioner File
+##### <a id="developing-scripted-connectors-groovy-connection-rest-provisioner" name="developing-scripted-connectors-groovy-connection-rest-provisioner"></a>Scripted Connectors > Registering Connection in IDM > IDM's REST > Use a Provisioner File

 [Back to Contents](#contents)